sixy6e/agdc/formats/file_format_testing.md

 single file containing all groupd datasets.
 Code from the *tesserae* repository will be re-used in this instance, with some minor work involved to create a netCDF4 equivalent.
+HDF5 and netCDF4 will attempt to have chunk sizes as close as possible to the cache size of 1CPU on the raijin cluster at NCI.

 #### Interleaving
 Related to the _file structure_ topic, the files will be interleaved for each